 A new report has confirmed a rapid and worrying expansion in the number of people offering ‘business coaching’ services.

-Labour market experts say the influx of business coaches comes as increasing numbers of failed start up entrepreneurs decide they’ve got what it takes to offer business advice.
+The influx of coaches comes as increasing numbers of failed start up entrepreneurs decide they’ve got what it takes to post videos of themselves spruiking generic business advice.

 “The reality is that if they were really that good at coaching business, they probably still be running a business,” says HR expert Linley Fry.